markdias/abudgetapp/README.md

 ## Key UI Features

-* **Dashboard (Home)** – Stacked, swipeable account cards with drag-to-reorder, quick actions, search, add menus, and activity feed with mark mode and detail popovers.
+* **Dashboard (Home)** – Stacked, swipeable account cards with drag-to-reorder, quick actions, search, and an add menu for transactions, expenses, and incomes.
+Activity rows support inline editing for every entry type, including transfers.
 * **Income Planner** – Board view for managing recurring income schedules with inline execution and status tracking.
 * **Activity Tab** – Full history view with filters that share the same activity source as the dashboard feed.
 * **Budget** – Summaries derived from pots and scheduled payments plus an upcoming payments list.